-Each year since 2014, the University has recognized an outstanding individual who exemplifies the spirit of global interfaith understanding, cooperation, and peacemaking in pursuit of the common good.
-This Interfaith Leadership Fellow visits campus during World Interfaith Harmony Week, the first week in February, or at another appropriate time.
+Since 2014, the University has regularly recognized an outstanding individual who exemplifies the spirit of global interfaith understanding, cooperation, and peacemaking in pursuit of the common good.
+This Interfaith Leadership Fellow visits campus, often during UN World Interfaith Harmony Week, the first week in February, or another appropriate time.

 The Fellow’s visit highlights Northeastern University as a model for broader society in the heart of Boston—one of the most religiously and culturally diverse cities in the United States.
-The Fellow also advances important Northeastern initiatives including the establishment of the Center for Spirituality, Dialogue, and Service (CSDS) and the Northeastern University Interfaith Council (NUIC), and the Presidential Council on Diversity and Inclusion.
+The Fellow also advances important Northeastern initiatives including the establishment of the Center for Spirituality, Dialogue, and Service (CSDS) and the Presidential Council on Diversity and Inclusion.

 Previous Fellows include: